tscircuit/docs/docs/command-line/tsci-push.md

 After publishing, you can use the [tsci add](https://docs.tscircuit.com/command-line/tsci-add) command to install your package as part of a larger circuit.

-After you run `tsci push` you can see a your snippet file on your tscircuit account.
+After running `tsci push` you can see your package on your tscircuit registry page.
+Packages default to private visibility, but you can change this from your registry page to enable sharing your package with the broader ecosystem.

 ![tsci push result](../../static/img/tsci-push.png)